Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/python_kernel_op.md

 - `.Attr<std::string>("device_sub_tag", "py")` is necessary which tells OneFlow to call the Python Kernel when using this Op.
 - The interface related to the custom op is organized in `oneflow::user_op`.
 Using the namespace `oneflow` to simplify the type name.
 - The macro `REGISTER_USER_OP` is used to register Op which accepts an parameter `user_relu_forward` as `op_type_name`.
-- After registering with `REGISTER_USER_OP`, it actually returns an `OpRegistry` class (located in [user_op_registry.h]()).
+- After registering with `REGISTER_USER_OP`, it actually returns an `OpRegistry` class (located in [user_op_registry.h](https://github.com/Oneflow-Inc/oneflow/blob/master/oneflow/core/framework/user_op_registry.h)).
 By calling this class, the setting of a custom op is accomplished:
     1. `Input("in") ` indicates it has an input named "in".
-    2. `Output("out") ` indicates that it has an output named "out".
+    2. `Output("out") ` indicates it has an output named "out".
-    3. `SetTensorDescInferFn` is used to set the shape and data type derivation function.
-Also to describe the relationship between the shape and type of the output of the operator and the input.
-In the above code, the output shape and data type are same as the input.
+    3. `SetTensorDescInferFn` is used to set the shape and data type inference function.
+Also to describe the  the shape and data type's relationship between the output and input.
+In the above code, the output shape and data type are as same as the input.

 The `op_type_name_cpp_def.cpp` is the only C++ file that will be used in the implementation of the `Python Kernel`.
 It is used to configure information of Op.
 At this stage, it is not possible to skip the step of configuring Op using C++ (since it is necessary for setting advanced information such as distributions).
 But as we can see, the file does not involve specific operations.
 Even if you are not familiar with C++, you can easily master it according to our examples.